luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 ### Test Isolation
 Whether the described test isolation methods (such as creating a new browser from scratch on each run) is realistic depends on the user behavior and device.

-For example, Chromium allows an origin to use up to 60% of the total disk space for caching, and when disk space is low, evict the least recently visited origins[^storage-for-the-web].
+For example, Chromium (Google Chrome) allows an origin to use up to 60% of the total disk space for caching, and when disk space is low, evict the least recently visited origins[^storage-for-the-web].
 A user could visit the homepage of YouTube, download the static assets once, and then watch Shorts without re-downloading the assets.

 However, modern web applications, including YouTube[^youtube-ab-testing], often use A/B testing to serve different versions of the site to different users, which can lead to variations in energy consumption.
 Additionally, updates to the application can cause different versions of the static assets to be served, which can also invalidate the cached assets.